Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 Many candidates make the mistake of thinking that “What are your strengths and weaknesses?” is an easy question to answer.
 And they get carried away and start bragging about themselves.
 This is the quickest way to get rejected.

-Here are some more common mistakes that candidates make during what are your strengths interview answer:
+Here are some more common mistakes that candidates make during What are your strengths interview answer:

-1. No Self Awareness:
+1. No Self-awareness

 Most job seekers don’t have any idea about their strengths and weaknesses.
 Even if they do, they don’t spend enough time understanding the job description to identify relevant strengths for the job.